4erkashin/react-template/README.md

 I always prefer this way to deal with commit messages.
 It has a lot of benefits, [read more](https://www.conventionalcommits.org/en/v1.0.0/) about the conception.

+### npm-check-updates helper
+I use this tool weekly to manually update the dependencies

 [shields-conventional-commits-image]: https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg